 Our host families will have signed up for our Covid-19 Safe Plan for Host Families should students fall ill with Covid-19 symptoms while they are staying with them.

-Our host family network has been ready to help during school closures and remains available during the Easter break.
+Our host family network has been ready to help during school closures and remains available during the longer Summer, Christmas and Easter holidays.

 This year we realise that some of our students will be needing to stay in the UK for their summer holiday and will not be going home as usual.
 This may be due to flight restrictions, complications with testing and quarantine on return home and a general desire not to make long journeys and to stay in one place.